agathoklisx/libved/README.md

             We want the same.

             And it is wise and really smart for You, to feel the same for Us.
-As the outiside of You is equally important with You.
+As the outside of You is equally important with You.
 Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescribable structure that is the real treasure (and this is for you and this is for me